numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 It will be an error if ``NotImplemented`` is returned or if two promoters match the input equally well.
-When an existing promoter is not precise enough for new functionality a new promoter has to be added.
+When an existing promoter is not precise enough for new functionality, a new promoter has to be added.
 To ensure that this promoter takes precedence it may be necessary to define new abstract DTypes as more precise subclasses of existing ones.